cmu-delphi/delphi-epidata/docs/symptom-survey/limitations.md

   symptoms or changes in reported vaccination attitudes.
 - Make comparisons across space, such as to identify regions with much higher or lower values.
+- Make comparisons between groups, such as between occupational or age groups, keeping in mind any [sample limitations](#the-sample) that might affect these comparisons.
-- Augment data collected from smaller, more rigorously controlled surveys, such as those that use representative panels and extensive demographic weighting to reduce bias in estimates
+- Augment data collected from other sources, such as more rigorously controlled surveys with high response rates.

 We do **not** recommend using CTIS data to